pkehrer/lt/README.md

 "already visited" stations are passed along with each call.

 Everything else is just models for the data and user input handling (the latter was perhaps not entirely necessary..)

+### Running it
+I've created a release on here with a zip file that contains the windows exe and the .csv file (which needs to be in the same directory to run).